This One Thing Can Cut Your Diabetes Risk by 60%

 Humans are not good at estimating how much they eat.
-"Almost everyone consumes more than they think," says registered dietician Martha McKittrick, a certified diabetes educator in New York City.
+"Almost everyone consumes more than they think," says registered dietitian Martha McKittrick, a certified diabetes educator in New York City.
 The only way to know for sure is to keep track with paper and pencil or an app.
 Try it for just one day.
 It'll be an eye-opening experience to learn where the bulk of your calories come from, and that many come from added sugars.
 "The simple act of recording what you eat will make you eat less," McKittrick says.

 Wean yourself off candy coffee.

 If you dump five scoops of sugar or a bunch of squirts of hazelnut sweetener into your morning coffee, you're drinking candy, not coffee.
 Learn to love the flavor of coffee unsweetened.
 "I used to be a 'light, extra sugar' guy when I ordered," says Csatari.
 "I started eliminating a pack of sugar every three days.
-In a week and a half I was drinking coffee black and lovin' it.
+In a week and a half, I was drinking coffee black and lovin' it.
 Your taste buds adapt."

 Add a shake of cinnamon.

 Make a habit of sprinkling cinnamon on your ground coffee before brewing, or add a shake or two of cinnamon to yogurt and hot cereal.
 A 2003 study in the journal Diabetes Care showed that cinnamon might cause muscle and liver cells to respond more efficiently to insulin, helping you improve blood sugar balance and weight loss.
-Other studies suggest that just ½ teaspoon of cinnamon a day for 20 days is enough to improve and lower blood sugar by up to 20 percent.
+Other studies suggest that just 1/2 teaspoon of cinnamon a day for 20 days is enough to improve and lower blood sugar by up to 20%.

 Slice the bread.